sumitk238/shopping-cart/README.md

 ### Steps to run app :
 1. Checkout code from github repo.
 2. Run mysql DB as explained in last section.
+3. Set Java Home to JAVA 11.
-3. Run the following command to run the application, this will also run the junits `./gradlew clean build && java -jar build/libs/shopping-cart-0.0.1-SNAPSHOT.jar`
+4. Run the following command to run the application, this will also run the junits `./gradlew clean build && java -jar build/libs/shopping-cart-0.0.1-SNAPSHOT.jar`
-4. All the APIs are secured using Basic Auth and Credentials are `admin/password`
+5. All the APIs are secured using Basic Auth and Credentials are `admin/password`
-5. Go to Swagger URL to test APIs: http://localhost:8080/swagger-ui.html
+6. Go to Swagger URL to test APIs: http://localhost:8080/swagger-ui.html
-5. Application also exposes some metrics at a separate port 9001 for security reasons, metrics can be seen at Spring actuator endpoint : http://localhost:9001/actuator/prometheus
+7. Application also exposes some metrics at a separate port 9001 for security reasons, metrics can be seen at Spring actuator endpoint : http://localhost:9001/actuator/prometheus

 ### Enhancements :